influxdata/telegraf/plugins/inputs/win_eventlog/README.md

 For the fields from additional XML Nodes the `Name` attribute is taken as the name, and inner text is the value.
 Type of those fields is always string.

 Name of the field is formed from XML Path by adding _ inbetween levels.
-For example. if UserData XML looks like this:
+For example, if UserData XML looks like this:

 ```xml
 <UserData>